RaghavaAlajangi/HPC_Pipeline_Dashboard/README.md

 ### VI.
-Login to MPL harbor-intranet using your developer credentials:
+Log in to MPL Harbor Intranet using your developer credentials:

 ```bash
 docker login harbor.intranet.mpl.mpg.de
 ```

 ### VII.
-Tag & Push new docker images to the MPL server:
+Tag & Push new Docker images to the MPL server:

 #### a.
 Dashboard Image (tag & push)
 - Tag both your commit and latest versions: